 The primary benefit of mesothelioma settlements is agreeing upon a guaranteed sum of money.
 Going to trial is risky because the outcome is placed in the hands of a judge and jury, whose opinions may be swayed.

 Avoid a Lengthy Trial

 Trials move slowly, and unfortunately time is not a resource most mesothelioma patients have.
-Taking a settlement expedites the payout process, and that money may provide funding for better treatment.
+Taking settlements expedites the payout process, and that money may provide funding for better treatment.

 Settle in Private

-One of the downsides to trials is that they are public.
-Whether you win or lose is made public on a docket, which may be unsettling if you are awarded a large sum.
+One of the disadvantages of trials is they are public.
 Settlements allow you to keep your compensation private.

 Get Compensation Through Settlements

 - Average winnings of about $1 to 1.4 million

 - Less risk than letting the court or jury decide